julzaza/wildwitchherbs/_posts/2025-07-11-nettle-moon-water.md

 - Mist your space to clear lingering energy after arguments or unwanted visitors.
 - If made with safe, dried nettle and clean water, it may be drunk to empower courage from within.

+Where nettle moon water cuts and fortifies, gentler lunar workings like **[St. John’s Wort Moon Water For Grief And Ancestral Healing](/st-johns-wort-moon-water/)** focus on softening sorrow rather than burning it away.

 ---

 ## Spell: Nettle Moon Armor